Patagonia Women's Hampi Rock Pants

 - Soft, high-stretch waistband and lie-flat drawstring is barely noticeable under a harness

-- Drop-in hand pockets have breathable mesh pocket bags and lie-flat construction for comfort under harness
+- Drop-in hand pockets have breathable mesh pocket bags and lie-flat construction for comfort under a harness

 - Right pocket features Soft-Catch internal mesh pocket envelope to secure valuables